Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - `accept`, peer has accepted the contract
 - `reject`, peer has rejected the contract
-- `revoked`, peer has revoked the contract
+- `revoke`, peer has revoked the contract

 #### Error handling